Counter-Strike 2 Ranks Explained: From Silver to Global Elite

 CS2 ranks to be reset at the start of each season

-Competitive and Wingman ranks are only reset following major changes to the ranking system.
-That said, it’s still possible to effectively reset your rank by avoiding competitive play for months on end.
+Competitive and Wingman ranks, however, are only reset following major changes to the ranking system.
+It’s also possible to effectively reset your rank in these modes by avoiding competitive play for an extended period.

 Which CS2 ranks can queue together?